These regulations enter into force on 1 January 2017.

 A student’s study attainment is failed if he/she is found guilty of fraud or gross negligence of good study practices in completing that work.

 When a student is suspected of academic fraud, the suspicion must be specified and brought to the student's attention.
-The suspicion and details pertaining to it must be documented and the matter must be brought in writing to the attention of the dean of the school or director of the independent institute in question.
+The suspicion and details pertaining to it must be documented and the matter must be brought in writing to the attention of the dean of the faculty or director of the independent institute in question.

 If a student commits an academic offence at an examination, the invigilator orders him/her to leave the examination hall.
-The instructor must notify the dean of the school or the director of the independent institute in question of the matter in writing.
+The instructor must notify the dean of the faculty or the director of the independent institute in question of the matter in writing.